Aliases for NDEL1 Gene

 GeneCards Summary for NDEL1 Gene

-NDEL1 (NudE Neurodevelopment Protein 1-Like 1) is a Protein Coding gene.
-Diseases associated with NDEL1 include iridocyclitis.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include microtubule binding and alpha-tubulin binding.
+NDEL1 (NudE Neurodevelopment Protein 1 Like 1) is a Protein Coding gene.
+Diseases associated with NDEL1 include Lissencephaly and Schizophrenia 1.
+Among its related pathways are Signaling by GPCR and Mitotic Prometaphase.
+Gene Ontology (GO) annotations related to this gene include beta-tubulin binding.
 An important paralog of this gene is NDE1.